robnixon/robnixon.github.io/README.md

 - Green Party councillor for Bicester East on Bicester Town Council
 - Computer Science student
 - Software Engineer
-- Activist and officer at North Oxfordshire Green Party
+- Activist and officer with Oxfordshire Green Party
-- Activist and officer with South East Young Greens
+- Co-Convenor of South East Young Greens

 <!--and occasionally:
 - Write a [blog](/blog/).